teamtypie/auto-typer-intervals/README.md

 If I type "Pizza" in the text box, set the interval delay for 10 seconds, and set the random threshold between 100 - 600 then "Pizza" would be typed at 10.1 seconds then 10.3 seconds then 10.6 seconds (all in random order based on the thresholds that you set).

 # Use Cases
-Can be used in applications such as Discord where you may need to automate typing certain text.
+Can be used in applications such as Discord or web forms where you may need to automate typing certain text.

 # Acknowledgments
 I have commissioned this coding project.
 If you have an idea for a basic coding project and don't know where to start please feel free to reach out to Ketan Patel at Upwork who was able to help me with this project <a href=https://www.upwork.com/fl/~014e67e24594bdd83f>here</a>.